 Parents of children within the VI Centre can come along to sessions with the Centre Manager and other outside professionals every half term.
 These sessions are tailored to help parents with any support they feel they need both inside and outside of school.
 We recently invited a family engagement officer from RSBC (Royal Society for Blind Children) to discuss the services that they provide for families.
 It proved very successful and parents were able to meet and discuss their own personal experiences or difficulties.

 There is a weekly after school club for children in our centre.
-This begins Wednesday 26th April and will run up to June 28th.
+This begins on Monday 6th November and will run up to Monday 4th December 2017.
 The club is straight after school from 3:30-4:15.
 It gives the children more opportunities to develop their social and friendship skills.
 They will participate in outdoor games, crafts, baking and lots of other exciting activities.
+New dates for the Spring term will appear here in December.

 In-house support (£50 per person)